LHolten/blog/content/hidden/rust_query_0.4.md

 - `Query::into_vec` no longer sorts the rows.
 - Updates now use the `Update` type for each column.
+- Added support for `GLOB` and `LIKE` operators (contributed by @teamplayer3).
 - Renamed Dummy to Select.
 - Renamed Column to Expr.
 - Renamed try_insert to insert and insert to insert_ok.
 - Renamed try_delete to delete and delete to delete_ok.
 - Renamed try_update to update and update to update_ok.

-Please take a look at [https://github.com/LHolten/rust-query/blob/main/CHANGELOG.md] for more.
+Please take a look at [the changelog](https://github.com/LHolten/rust-query/blob/main/CHANGELOG.md) for more.